 Categories

 Personally, working this way has helped me a great deal—clarifying structure, defining mechanics, and pushing anatomy just far enough to avoid softness and achieve strength in my final sculptures.

-👉 If you are interested in learning more about how to sculpt the human figure join our Newsletter and we will keep you in the loop for more articles like this, tutorials and online and in person workshops you might find interesting.
+👉If you are interested in learning more about how to sculpt the human figure join our Newsletter and we will keep you in the loop on new workshop & online courses dates, free resources, and more hands-on learning opportunities!

+Categories